miev88/Capstone/README.md

 - **TrafficObject.h** : I modified the enumeration ```ObjectType```.
 I replaced ```objectVehicle``` with ```objectCar``` and```objectBike```.
 Moreover, I modified the signature of the constructor that now takes an argument of type ```size_t``` which is saved in the protected variable ```_name```, which can be retrieved from outside with the new getter method ```getName```.
 - **TrafficObject.cpp** : The protected variable ```_name``` is initialized with an initializer list in the modified constructor.
 - **Vehicle.h** : I modified the constructor signature (s.
 TrafficObject), made the method ```drive``` virtual, and added the methods ```GetCurrStreet```and ```GetCurrDestination```.
 Moreover, I made protected the members that were private.
 - **Car.cpp** : ```_type``` and ```_speed``` are assigned the respective values.
-It implements ```drive```.
-I improved this function so that now a car drives on its own lane.
+I improved the implementation of the function ```drive``` so that now a car drives in its own lane (in the implementation in project four, each vehicle drove in the middle of the road).
-- **Bike.cpp** : see **Car.cpp**, with the main difference that a bike drives on the very right side of the its own lane.
+- **Bike.cpp** : see Car.cpp.
+The main difference is that a bike drives on the very right side of its own lane.
 - **Intersection.h** : I added the public method ```permitEntryToVehicleFromTheRight```.
 - **Intersection.cpp** : I modified the method ```processVehicleQueue```.
 It calls ```permitEntryToFirstInQueue``` if there is only one vehicle in the queue or if the intersection is not the central one.
-Otherwise, it calls ```permitEntryToVehicleFromTheRight```.
-Moreover, I implemented ```permitEntryToVehicleFromTheRight```: A vehicle coming from a street with a lower number (note: streets are numerated clockwise, with the street at the bottom being number zero) takes precedence because it comes from the right.
-The exception is if the second vehicle in the queue is coming from street named 0.
+Otherwise, it calls ```permitEntryToVehicleFromTheRight```: A vehicle coming from a street with a lower number - streets are numerated clockwise, with the street at the bottom being number zero - takes precedence (i.e., Priority to the right).
+The exception is if the second vehicle in the queue is coming from street zero.
 In this case the other vehicle takes precedence.
-If one car and one bike come from the same street, the bike takes precedence. **These rules apply only to the first two vehicles in the queue at each call of this method.**
+Moreover, if one car and one bike come from the same street, the bike takes precedence. **These rules apply only to the first two vehicles in the queue at each call of this method.**

 I also removed **TrafficLight.h** and **TrafficLight.cpp**, and ```TrafficLight``` objects from this program.